North Korea fires artillery shells near border with S. Korea

 South Korea’s military said North Korea must halt provocations that undermine peace and stability on the Korean Peninsula.
 It added that it is boosting its military readiness and, in coordination with the United States, is closely monitoring North Korea’s moves.

-Hours later, an unidentified spokesperson for the North Korean People’s Army’s General Staff issued a statement describing the latest artillery firings as a response to South Korea’s own artillery training that it claimed took place earlier Tuesday in an eastern border region.
-Seoul didn’t immediately confirm it had conducted any artillery drill near the border on Tuesday.
+Hours later, an unidentified spokesperson for the North Korean People’s Army’s General Staff issued a statement describing the latest artillery firings as a response to the South Korean artillery training that it claimed took place earlier Tuesday at a border area.
+Seoul didn’t immediately confirm it had conducted such artillery drills on Tuesday.

 The North Korean spokesperson also lashed out at the South Korean military for kicking off an annual 12-day field exercise on Monday, calling it an invasion rehearsal.
 South Korea’s Defense Ministry said the training is aimed at improving operational capabilities to counter various types of North Korean provocations and that an unspecified number of U.S. troops will take part in this year’s drills.